Here are the best Terminal applications to install on Ubuntu Linux distros to replace the default one for running various commands.

 Guake (based on Quake) is a Python-based terminal emulator.
 Guake behaves like the terminal at Quake: By a certain keystroke (hotkey) Q12 ) the window rolls down from the top of the screen and back in when the same key is pressed again.
 Furthermore, tabs are supported, changing the size (here height), the transparency of the window, and much more.

-It is a simple multimonitor terminal for GNOME Desktop Environment.
+It is a simple multimonitor terminal for the GNOME Desktop Environment.
 It comes with Compiz transparency and shows animation.
 It gives tabs an environment and the names of tabs can be customized for ease of working.
 We can configure the automatic start of Gauke Terminal at login along with some script that we want to execute.

 Gauke provides 130 color palettes to customize the look and feel of the boring old black color terminal.
 Like other terminals, we can show and hide it by simply pressing a single key.
-Learn how to install Guake Terminal on Ubuntu 22.04.
+Learn how to install the Guake Terminal on Ubuntu 22.04.

 3. Tabby – Terminal for a more modern age